Can You Be Sure That Your Investment Adviser is Working In Your Best Interest?

 - If you are a sole practitioner, who will advise me if you are unable to do so?

 Carefully review the information you receive to look for fees and expenses being charged and possible conflicts of interest.
 If the information you receive is not clear, or you see things that make you uncomfortable, ask questions.

-The DoL Fact Sheet also offers additional resources that can help you evaluate the claims made by investment advisers.
+The Department of Labor also offers additional resources that can help you evaluate the claims made by investment advisers.

 - Department of Labor—A Look at 401(k) Fees

 - Certified Financial Planner Board—Consumer Guide to Financial Self-Defense